Print Avery Labels

 2. If searching for specific students by name or student number, type the information directly into the Student text box.

 To generate labels for all students, leave the Student Search text box empty.

 3. For a more advanced search and the ability to define a specific subset of students, click More Search Options.
 In the example shown, Grade 09 has been selected; therefore, labels will be generated only for students in 9th grade.

 4. Before conducting your search, you may have the ability to select a Student Group from the provided pull-down.
 Note: Student groups must be set up beforehand in order to use this functionality via Students > Student Groups.

 5. You may have the option to Search All Schools by selecting the corresponding check box.
 If this option is not selected (or available), students will only pull from the school selected via the school pull-down, located in the header of the screen.

-6. The last option is to Include Inactive Students.
+6. Select the check box to Include Inactive Students.
 Selecting to Include Inactive Students will display two other options as well: Include Previous Years Inactive Students and Use Most Recent Enrollment.
 Select the corresponding check boxes to include the appropriate students.

 7. When the Student Search and/or More Search Options has been defined, click Search to go on to the next page.
 If needed, you can click Reset to clear everything on the page and start over.

-For more detailed information about conducting a student search, see the article, Searching for Students.
+For more detailed information about conducting a student search, see Searching for Students.

 1. First select how you would like the labels addressed; the default option is To all Contacts having Custody of the selected students, which will print all contacts that have custody via Students > Student Info > Address & Contacts tab.
 You can select to have labels addressed To each Student, which will print labels addressed to the student.
 Select To "The Parents of" to display "To the Parents or Guardians of [Student Name]" on the labels.
 You can also select a Custom Label.